PapiLer/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## What’s brown and sounds like a bell?
+Dung!